scality/utapi/README.md

 You may also view examples making a request with Auth V4 using various languages and AWS SDKs [here](/examples).

-Alternatively, you can use a nifty command line tool available in Scality's S3.
+Alternatively, you can use a nifty command line tool available in Scality's CloudServer.

-You can git clone S3 repo from here https://github.com/scality/S3.git and follow the instructions in README to install the dependencies.
+You can git clone the CloudServer repo from here https://github.com/scality/cloudserver and follow the instructions in the README to install the dependencies.

-If you have S3 running inside a docker container you can docker exec into the S3 container as
+If you have CloudServer running inside a docker container you can docker exec into the CloudServer container as

 ```
-docker exec -it <container id> bash
+docker exec -it <container-id> bash
 ```

 and then run the command